groybal/lif-core/docs/LIF_Data_Model_Rules.md

 - The `identifier` field is to provide a unique identifier for that data.
 This field, along with `informationSourceId` and `informationSourceOrganization`, allows each block of data to be uniquely identified.
 - The `informationSourceId` field is an identifier used by the LIF software components to distinguish the source system of the data.
 - The `informationSourceOrganization` field should specify the name of the organization that owns the source system.
 - If an organization provides data from multiple source systems, the `informationSourceSystem` field can be used to specify which system the data originates from (e.g., “Canvas LMS”, “Ellucian SIS”).
+These fields include a description within the data model to help better understand how to use each field.

 **Reasoning:** When a LIF record is transferred to downstream systems, it is important to know that certain data originated from different source systems via the `informationSourceId`.
 Additionally, these downstream systems may have use cases that require a human-readable name for the data source, including the organization name and source system name.